H

 Ever the friendly soul, Siberian huskies are easy to love and make into lifelong companions.

-The 3 Different Types Of Huskies And Husky mixes
+The 3 Different Types of Huskies and Husky Mixes

 When referring to the husky, the majority of people want to learn facts about the Siberian husky.
 However, enthusiasts of the breed recognize both the Alaskan husky and the miniature husky.

 The Alaskan husky isn’t actually purebred.
 Instead, it shares some of the same genetics as the Siberian husky (which is why so many fun facts are shared between the breeds).
 The Alaskan husky is also a little bigger, weighing up to 60 pounds.
-The miniature husky looks just like a puppy, only standing 17 inches tall and reaching a maximum of 35 lbs. when it is an adult.
+The miniature husky looks just like a puppy, only standing 17 inches tall and reaching a maximum of 35 pounds when it is an adult.

 Evolution and History